 Omaha NE 68104-4354

 Good Samaritan Health Systems - Animal Assisted Programs

 1755 Prairie View Place

 Heather Hascall MA,CTRS

 Manager - Therapeutic Recreation @ Richard H Young Hospital & Animal Assisted Program Coordinator

 E-mail: heatherhascall @ chi-midwest.org

 GSHS has had active Therapy animals involved in providing services for over 10 years.
 We presently have over 30 certified Therapy Animal Teams involved in providing services not only to the facilities of GSHS, but the local Family Advocacy Network, area schools, day cares, nursing homes, retirement facilities, Hospice treatment programs and annual events such as a Children Bereavement Camp.
 We have a wide range of individuals that work to provide wonderful comprehensive services.
 Our Team handlers range from community volunteers, an area veterinary clinic staff group, to professional therapists and social workers that utilize their animal in the provision of treatment goal work for their patients.
 All teams must hold certification in a recognized organization to be able to work as part of our group.
-The Therapeutic Recreation department of RYH/GSHS presently provides the processes of selection, education, training, and certification of animals utilizing Therapy Dogs, Inc. and Delta Society.
+The Therapeutic Recreation department of RYH/GSHS presently provides the processes of selection, education, training, and certification of animals utilizing Therapy Dogs, Inc. and Pet Partners.
 Our primary population of therapy animals at this time is dogs.
 However, we have one cat in our program and three others in the process of certification.
 We also recently have acquired interest and a market need for three horses to be added to our program - they also are in their process of certification.

 Healing Heart Therapy Dogs